Welcome to Stripe.

 10. Reconciliation and Error Notification

 The Dashboard contains details of Charges, Charge history, and other activity on your Stripe Account.
-Except as required by Law, you are solely responsible for reconciling the information in the Dashboard generated by your use of Payment Services with your records of Customer Transactions, and for identifying any Transaction errors.
+Except as required by Law, you are solely responsible for reconciling the information in the Dashboard generated by your use of Payment Processing Services with your records of Customer Transactions, and for identifying any errors.
 You agree to review your Stripe Account and immediately notify us of any errors.
-We will investigate any reported errors, including any errors made by Stripe or our Financial Services Providers, and attempt to rectify them by crediting or debiting the Payout Account identified in the Dashboard.
-Your chance of recovering of funds you have lost due to a Transaction error will be very limited or even impossible if we did not cause the error, or if funds are no longer available in any Payout Account or Recipient Account.
-We will work with you and our Financial Services Providers to correct a Transaction error in accordance with Network Rules; however, if you fail to communicate a Transaction error to us for our review within 60 days after you discovered it and flagged it in the Dashboard, you waive your right to make any claim against us or our Financial Services Providers for any amounts associated with the Transaction error.
+We will investigate any reported errors, including any errors made by Stripe or a Payment Method Provider, and, when appropriate, attempt to rectify them by crediting or debiting the Payout Account identified in the Dashboard.
+However, you should be aware that your ability to recover funds you have lost due to an error may be very limited or even impossible, particularly if we did not cause the error, or if funds are no longer available in any Payout Account.
+For Transaction errors, we will work with you and our Payment Method Providers to correct a Transaction error in accordance with the applicable Payment Method Rules.
+If you fail to communicate an error to us for our review without undue delay and, in any event, within 60 days after you discovered it and flagged it in the Dashboard, you waive your right to make any claim against us or our Payment Method Providers for any amounts associated with the error.

 11. Dormant Accounts